STiago/humhub-teamproject/README.md

 The purpose of this project is automate the deployment of a containerized application with Docker and Kubernetes.
 Two solutions have been developed with Docker:

-1. Docker image created from a customized Dockerfile + Docker-compose.yml file.
+- SOLUTION 1: Docker image created from a customized Dockerfile + Docker-compose.yml file.
-2. Docker-compose running an existing image from dockerhub.
+- SOLUTION 2: Docker-compose running an existing image from dockerhub.

-One solution developed with Kubernetes.
+Two solutions developed with Kubernetes.

+- SOLUTION 3: Sidecar pattern.
+- SOLUTION 4: Ambassador pattern.

 ## Project structure